linkerd/website/linkerd.io/content/2-edge/features/rate-limiting.md

 Additionally, you can specify fairness among clients by declaring a limit per identity.
-This avoids specific clients gobbling all the rate limit quota and affect all the other clients.
+This avoids specific clients gobbling all the rate limit quota and affecting all the other clients.
 Note that all unmeshed sources (which don't have an identity) are treated as a single source.

 Finally, you also have at your disposal the ability to override the config for specific clients by their identity.